cepharum/sails-qualify/README.md

 * `sails-qualify pug`

-TO BE ADDED: This qualifier switches views to be written in pug (fka jade) instead of ejs.
+This qualifier switches views to be written in pug (fka jade) instead of ejs.

 * `sails-qualify angular2`